LLNL/sundials/doc/shared/nvectors/NVector_MPIManyVector.rst

 algebraic solvers and time integration modules that will leverage the problem partitioning enabled by NVECTOR_MPIMANYVECTOR.
-However, even at present we anticipate that users will be able to leverage such data partitioning in their problem-defining ODE right-hand side, DAE residual, or nonlinear solver residual functions.
+However, even at present we anticipate that users will be able to leverage such data partitioning in their problem-defining ODE right-hand side function, DAE or nonlinear solver residual function, preconditioners, or custom :c:type:`SUNLinearSolver` or :c:type:`SUNNonlinearSolver` modules.

 .. _NVectors.MPIManyVector.structure: